hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 }
 ```

-The TransactionRecord proto will expose the state changes regarding pending airdrops that have been added or removed from state due to a TokenAirdrop or TokenCancelAirdrop transaction.
+> The TransactionRecord proto will expose the state changes regarding pending airdrops that have been added to state due to a `TokenAirdrop` transaction.
+Claimed tokens from a `TokenClaimAirdrop` transaction will appear in the transaction record in the existing `tokenTransferLists` property.
+Canceled pending tokens from a `TokenCancelAirdrop` transaction will not be exposed in the transaction record as they are captured in the `TokenCancelAirdrop` transaction body.

+Below are a some example scenarios to highlight how the tranaction record will expose state changes across `TokenAirdrop`, `TokenClaim` and `TokenCancel`.

 Scenario 1: If Alice airdrops with the following transfer breakout